 No. Grade Description

 F.10 Α FUTURE FINANCIAL INFORMATION

-The licence applicant must prepare and submit future financial information in order to demonstrate to the licensor its ability to continue as a going concern until the end of the licence season if it has breached any of the indicators defined in 10.11.2.2. below.
+The licence applicant must prepare and submit future financial information to demonstrate to the licensor its ability to continue as a going concern until the end of the licence season if the auditor's report in respect of the annual financial statements or interim financial statements submitted in accordance with F.02 and F.03 includes, regarding the going concern, an emphasis of matter, a key audit matter or a qualified opinion/conclusion.